How are Measures Evaluated?

 (1) Construct validity, often considered most important, is established by demonstrating a scale is related to a variety of other measures as specified in a theory.

 (2) Criterion validity is established when results obtained on one scale can be reliably compared to those obtained with a more direct or already validated measure of the same criterion (phenomenon).

 (3) Content validity establishes that a measure covers the full range of a concept’s meaning.

 Using the standards established by the scientific community, the AdSAM® Emotional Response measurement system passes tests for validity on all three of the major criteria.
-Click the three key criterion listed below for a thorough look at how AdSAM® fulfills each criteria:
+See the three key criteria listed below for a thorough look at how AdSAM® fulfills each criteria: